 Click here if you want to attend classes in English for 1 or 2 semesters as an Exchange student.

-The course is taught largely in Dutch, with a small percentage in English.
-It consists to a large extent of self-study, for which you receive individual supervision and guidance by visual artists and other professionals.
+The course consists a large extent of self-study for which you receive individual supervision and guidance by visual artists and other professionals.
 You also take theory and practical lessons.
 If possible, your theory knowledge is tested in written tests.
 At the end of each term, your lecturer assesses each practical subject, after which you are granted credits for the appropriate subjects.
 The lecturers also jointly evaluate your practical work at the end of the term.
 They then formulate a study advice on the basis of this.

 The first year has a broad approach.
 You attend general visual subjects such as 2D forms, Drawing, Plastic and 3D forms and Idea Development.
 You also attend theoretical subjects, such as History of Art, Examination of Culture and Technical Instruction in Photography, Wood, Metal and Computer.
 In the second term you go into greater depth in the areas of Painting, Drawing, Sculpture and Printmaking.
 At the end of the first year, you are given the opportunity to decide the direction in which you wish to proceed.